≈

 Defaults to false.

-Mutation score threshold at which to fail build.
+Mutation score threshold at which to fail the build.

 Please bear in mind that your build may contain equivalent mutations.
 Careful thought must therefore be given when selecting a threshold.